This driver serves for communication with PLC devices Allen Bradley

 Basic properties of the driver

-- Usage of this driver requires purchase of the PmABradley license
+- Usage of this driver requires purchase of the PmABradley licence

 .
 With the freeware version PmFree